Bedsidebooks

 The following websites will help you to find local programs.

-You can select a non profit nursing home using MyZiva or a literacy program from the literacy directory below.
+You can select a non profit nursing home using Nursing Home Compare or a literacy program from the literacy directory below.
 Using these resources it is likely that you'll be able to find a program near you.
 If you can't find a program near you or if you want to support some of the other programs listed below, keep in mind that you will incur a shipping expense to send your books to the program (unless of course some of the programs below are near you).

 It is very important to call or write the organization you select, before you start to gather books, to insure that they still have a need for books and to find out what type of books they need.